AliSoftware/OHPDFImage/README.md

 [![Build Status](https://travis-ci.org/AliSoftware/OHPDFImage.png?branch=master)](https://travis-ci.org/AliSoftware/OHPDFImage)

-This library intends to easily load PDF documents to use them as images.
+This library intends to easily load PDF documents to use them as vector images.

 ## Installation

-The recommended way to install this library is using [CocoaPods](http://cocoapods.org).
+The recommended way to install this library is using [CocoaPods](http://guides.cocoapods.org).
 Simply add it to your `Podfile`:

 ```
 pod 'OHPDFImage'